-Do you know the Net Promoter Score for the data you use to power your business?
+Do you know the Net Promoter Score for the construction project lead data you use to power your business?

-Many building product manufacturing firms, General Contractors and subcontractors are realizing the power of accurate construction data in helping them find the right direct sales opportunities.
+Many building product manufacturing firms, General Contractors and subcontractors are realizing the power of accurate construction project data in helping them find the right direct sales and business development opportunities.

 Enter the NPS, or Net Promoter Score.

 The Net Promoter Score measures how many customers are so happy with your business that they would promote it to friends or colleagues.